axtk/navloc/README.md

 });
 ```

-The `shouldCallListener` option can be used to enable capturing named route parameters:
+The constructor options can be used to enable capturing named route parameters:

 ```js
 // @see https://www.npmjs.com/package/route-parser